HyuugaKojiro1612/HyuugaKojiro1612/README.md

   </a>
 </div>

-- ⚡ I'm a third-year student who majors in **Computer Science** at Ho Chi Minh City University of Science.
+- ⚡ I'm a third-year student who majors in **Computer Science** at Ho Chi Minh City University of Science

 - 🔭 I’m currently learning **Machine Learning** and **Data Mining**